Krafalski/hfb/README.md

 Which is the line:

  `<h3 class="price>Only $14.95</h3>`
-  - this conflict is our doing, let's get rid of our mistake from working in index.html when we were only supposed to be working in main.css and keep the change made from the price-fix branch
+  - This conflict is our doing, let's get rid of our mistake from working in index.html when we were only supposed to be working in main.css and keep the change made from the price-fix branch

 - Now that we've removed the conflict let's finish cleaning up the conflict and remove the line `>>>>>>> 3b73c340f2c158a80ce20828fd94ad83ea60b444`